Dear Teachers of Chinese ELLs or Emergent Bilinguals:

 MacIntyre, P.D., and T., Gregerson, (2012).
 Emotions that facilitate language learning: the positive-broadening power of the imagination.
 Studies In Second Language Learning and Teaching, 2(1), 193-213.

 Dr. Yen Yen Woo works on educating for a multicultural and multilingual world through popular culture.
-She most recently co-created the Dim Sum Warriors app, characters and stories for Bilingual Learning.
+She most recently co-created the Dim Sum Warriors WEB APP, characters and stories for Bilingual Learning.
 She has a Doctorate in Education from Teachers College, Columbia University and has been a tenured professor of education.
 She is also an award-winning film director and screenwriter.
 Her works have been licensed by HBO and Netflix and featured on BBC, Fast Company, Wired, and other global publications.
 Email: yenyen@dimsumwarriors.com.